 If you’re feeling rushed:

 Take a good look at your calendar.
-Consider which things you need to do, versus those you’d really like to do.
+Consider which things you need to do and which you simply want to do.
 Ask yourself these questions:

 - What is your favorite Christmas activity?
 Is there time for it?

-- Have I committed to too much?
-If the answer is yes, what can be taken off the list?
+- Have you committed to too much?
+If so, what can you take off the list?

 - Is there anything you’re doing purely out of habit?
 Is there a new tradition you’d like to try instead?